-Summary results of ODFW stream habitat surveys are presented in Table 3.4 and Maps 3.3 through 3.6.
+Summary results of ODFW stream habitat surveys are presented in Maps 3.3 through 3.6 and Table 3.4.
 Based on OWEB methods, we look for patterns in habitat conditions relative to benchmark values both within the whole watershed and along the stream length.
-The objective is to provide a broad view and help determine issues that might be of greatest concern.
+The objective is to provide a broad view of the stream system and help determine issues that might be of greatest concern.